spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 ~~~~~~~~~~~~
 Dictionaries
 ~~~~~~~~~~~~

-When the type of a variable is a dictionary, double clicking it will show a viewer displaying each one of the keys of the dictionary along with its associated value.
-You can double click any of the values to modify it.
+Double-clicking on dictionaries will show a viewer displaying each of its keys with its associated value.
+You can double click any of the values to modify them, which will open a new viewer if the value is itself an object.

 .. image:: images/variable_explorer/variable-explorer-dictionary.png
    :align: center